Enabling Confident Purchases on Amazon

 User Flows

-User flows mapped critical decision points where trust could either break down or strengthen.
-This process clarified where reassurance mattered most and guided the placement of trust cues to align with natural shopping behaviors.
+User flows mapped key decision points where trust could break down or strengthen.
+This clarified where reassurance matters most and guided the placement of trust cues within natural shopping behaviors.

 Wireframes

-The interactive prototype brought trust-focused concepts to life through layout, copy, and interactions.
-Seller details, review filters, and fulfillment information were designed for quick scanning and clear reassurance throughout the shopping flow.
+The interactive prototype brought trust-focused concepts to life through layout, copy, and interaction.
+Seller details, review filters, and fulfillment information were designed for quick scanning and clear reassurance across the shopping flow.

 Test